kristopolous/db.js/README.md

 <h3><a name=expressions>Expressions</a> [ <a href=#toc>top</a> ] </h3>
 Expressions are the *biggest, most important part here*.

 Let's go back to our coders.
-They have now looked at a bunch of underscore, jquery, and backbone mess of select, without, uniq, and other weird things to manipulate their data.
+They have now created a bunch of underscore, jquery, and backbone mess of select, without, uniq, and other weird things to manipulate their data.
+They are getting nowhere.

 One of them says: